RemyRigo/EmuCast/README.md

 # EmuCast

-**EmuCast** is a Python package for time series forecasting emulation.
-It is especifically intended for operations research in order to assess the robusteness on planning strategies.
+**EmuCast** is a lightweight, flexible Python package for emulating time-series forecasts with controllable error levels.
+It uses a Markov Chain Monte Carlo (MCMC) method and a reshaping approach to generate realistic synthetic forecasts for time series with daily patterns at hourly or sub-hourly resolutions.
+Designed for researchers and engineers—especially in operations research and control engineering — it enables developing and testing predictive control strategies without requiring forecasting expertise.

-It includes example datasets for demonstration and notebooks with applications in the energy sectors, all embedded in the package.
+The tool is simple (built around one core class with two main parameters), fast (able to produce a three-day, 15-minute resolution forecast in under one second), and versatile (works with electricity consumption, PV generation, energy prices, etc.) without calibration.
+Forecast errors naturally increase with the prediction horizon, allowing users to study the effect of uncertainty on system performance. **EmuCast** includes sample datasets and example notebooks demonstrating its use in energy-related simulations, providing a practical and efficient way to evaluate and improve the robustness of predictive strategies.

 ---